FGtatsuro/cluster/README.md

 Deploy
 ------

-After build, we can start/stop them as follows.
+After build, we can start/stop this service as follows.

 ```bash
 # These inventory files are for testing.
 Please use your inventory files.